 One year ago, Suffolk Superior Court Judge Carol S. Ball, who has since retired, overturned Sean Ellis's convictions for the murder and armed robbery of Boston Det.
 John Mulligan in September 1993 based on:

 o tips about other suspects withheld by the Commonwealth from Ellis's trial attorneys, and

 o newly discovered information linking victim John Mulligan with an ongoing robbery scheme perpetrated by three fellow detectives -- who served as investigators of his murder

-Judge Ball found Ellis's arrest and conviction a "rush to judgment" and agreed with the defense argument that the victim's participation in robberies with three men who investigated his murder -- and collected much of the evidence used against Ellis -- gave these detectives a conflict of interest and bias.
-Had Ellis's jurors known the men were all partners in crime, it may have influenced their verdict.
+Judge Ball found Ellis's arrest and conviction a "rush to judgment" and agreed with the defense argument that the victim's participation in drug dealer robberies with three detectives who investigated his murder -- and who collected much of the evidence used against Ellis -- gave these detectives a conflict of interest and bias.
+Had Ellis's jurors known the victim and these men were partners in crime, it may have influenced their verdict.

 The Commonwealth appealed Judge Ball's decision, and arguments were heard by the Massachusetts Supreme Judicial Court before an overflow gallery on Thursday, May 5, 2016.